SUNY Cortland (Math Education)

 Molloy College, Rockville Center, NY (Master's)

 I currently teach at a High School as a Special Education Teacher.
-I will be teaching CC Algebra, pre-algebra (algebra skills) and resource room.
+I am teaching CC Algebra, pre-algebra (algebra skills) and resource room.

 I taught at Forest Hills High School in Queens for two years.
 While there I had experience teaching Common Core Algebra 1, Algebra 2/Trigonometry (non CC) and Fundamentals of Algebra (algebra skills).